 First time moms have made many misconceptions about parenting.
-See if you can relate to these parenting myths and realities about being a mom.
+See if you can relate to the most common myths and realities.

 Toward the end of my first pregnancy, you’d often find me getting up to use the bathroom up to five times a night.